Brisbane Water National Park

+The National Park includes the Lion Island and the Spectagle Island near the Pacific Ocean.
+Brisbane Water National Park features fertile valleys which runs along the northern side of the Hawkesbury River towards Brisbane Water and the Pacific Ocean.
+The national park has an area of 11506 ha and is inhabited by the Darkinjung people.

 Features

 The park has many pleasant and interesting walks that can vary from mild to rugged.
 One walk that can be easily accessed via public transport, is the walk to Pindar Cave on the escarpment above the Wondabyne railway station, which is a request-stop on the Central Coast railway line.
 The Great North Walk, that leads from Sydney to Newcastle, passes through the park.

 The national park is bounded to the south by the Hawkesbury River; to the west by part of the Pacific Highway, part of the M1 Pacific Motorway, and the Peats Ridge Road; with the latter also forming the northern boundary; and to the east by the Brisbane Water, the Central Coast railway line, and urban areas.
 The Hawkesbury River Railway Bridge, part of the Central Coast Highway, part of the Pacific Highway and part of the M1 Motorway bisect various sections of the national park.